 Healthcare Compliance Issues:

 Ransomware is a type of malicious and dangerous software that is designed specifically to block access to a software system or database until a sum of money or “ransom” is paid.
 Unfortunately, come providers have fallen victim to ransomware as digital technology enters the industry.
-This is one of the most common threats to patient health data in 2020.
+This is one of the most common threats to patient health data.

 Value-based Compensation Arrangements

 The value-based care model is making entrances all over the industry.
-One of the top healthcare compliance risks to providers in 2020 is determining the value-based compensation arrangements for physicians.
+One of the top healthcare compliance risks to providers is determining the value-based compensation arrangements for physicians.

 Other than ransomware, data security is still a huge healthcare compensation risk.
 Making sure the software your practice uses is secure at all times is non-negotiable.
 Finding technology that is both secure and accessible is vital to staying compliant.